Viikuu/Viikuu/README.md

 <h1 align="center">Hi 👋, I'm Wiktor / Vikkuu</h1>
 <h3 align="center">IT student and Backend dev with aspirations to be fullstack!</h3>

-- 🔭 I’m currently working on [rest-blog-api](https://github.com/Viikuu/rest-blog-api)
+- 🔭 I’m currently working on [QuestionApi](https://github.com/Viikuu/QuestionApi)

+Simple Api for creating questions and answering them

 - 🌱 I’m currently learning **Some frontend things and try to look at typescript**